 Mezzo Braccio

 Grapes were destemmed and gently pressed to extract the juice as delicately as possible.
-Alcoholic fermentation was performed separately for each individual vineyard block in stainless steel vats at temperatures that did not exceed 16 °C (60.8 °F).
-The wine was then left to age on the lees and was kept at a controlled temperature of 10 °C (50 °F) up until bottling that took place at the end of April 2022.
-Mezzo Braccio aged in the bottle for an additional period of 24 months.
+Alcoholic fermentation was performed separately for each vineyard parcel in stainless steel vats at temperatures that did not exceed 16 °C (60.8 °F).
+The wine was then left to age on the lees and kept at a controlled temperature of 10 °C (50 °F) until bottling, which took place in mid-July 2023.
+Mezzo Braccio aged in the bottle for an additional 24 months.

 The Monteloro estate is situated at the foothills of the Apennine chain at the gates of the city of Florence at an average altitude of 1650 feet (500 meters).
 It extends over close to 1500 acres (450 hectares), more than 230 of which are planted to vineyards.
 It is a unique area for the cultivation of Riesling, distinguished as it is by a cool climate during the entire year and mineral-rich soils.
 It is, in Tuscany, an ideal terroir for the cultivation of aromatic white grape varieties.
 Monteloro, in the past, was an area once inhabited by aristocratic Florentine families such as those of Beatrice Portinari and Dante Alighieri who passed hot summer months here in their manoir houses.
 It has been recounted, in fact, that this landscape of woods and narrow white country lanes was the inspiration of Dante’s voyage in the “Divine Comedy”.
 Homage to this tale is rendered in the creature of fantasy, the body of a triton intertwined with the wings of a dragon which form the “M” of the Monteloro estate’s name.
 The Mezzo Braccio (“half an arm”) name derives from a centuries-old Florentine unit of measurement once used in rural areas for the small parcels of land divided from the better known Braccio Fiorentino (“Florentine arm”).
 The wine has been produced ever since the 2007 vintage.

-Mezzo Braccio is light straw yellow in color with green hues.
-The nose delivers intense notes of green apples, apricots and tropical fruit accompanied by delicate hints of albedo and white flower blossoms together with pleasant nuances of nettle and typical hints of petrol.
-The palate is fresh with mineral characteristics accompanied by pleasant suppleness.
+Mezzo Braccio 2022 is light straw yellow in color with greenish hues.
+The nose offers intense notes of white pulp fruit such as pear and white peach, alternating with delicate sensations of albedo and white flower blossoms.
+The bouquet is completed by pleasant nuances of aromatic herbs and typical varietal hints of hydrocarbon.
+The palate is fresh, mineral, and full-bodied with a persistent aftertaste of aromatic herbs.

 Tenuta Monteloro